 Does anyone get enough sleep?
-Teenagers certainly seem to fall short in the sleep department.
-More than one study has confirmed that the majority of teenagers are not getting anywhere near the recommended 8.5 to 9.5 hours a night, thanks to a variety of factors, including school start times before 8 a.m.
+Teenagers may be falling short more than any other age group.
+Studies confirm that the majority of teenagers are not getting anywhere near the recommended 8.5 to 9.5 hours a night, thanks to a variety of factors, including school start times before 8 a.m.

 Sleep is a cornerstone of wellness for all of us, but especially for teenagers.
 “Getting by with six or seven hours is fraught with peril,” says Dr. John Schuen, a pulmonologist with Spectrum Health in Grand Rapids, Michigan, who’s worked on pediatric sleep issues for more than two decades.
 Indeed, the list of risks for sleep deprived teens is long—and ugly.